UMR-CNRM/snowtools/doc/source/misc/install.rst

 - ``plot`` : tools for plotting, including plotting tools of simulation outputs
 - ``scores`` : CRPS score computation
-- ``vortex`` : Tools to work with simulations made on HPC (launching of simulations on Meteo-France HPC and retrieve data produced)
+- ``vortex`` : Tools to work with vortex
 - ``all`` gather previous dependencies
 - ``doc`` : Dependencies for documentation generation (in addition to ``all`` dependency), only available at Meteo-France for the moment.
-- ``hpc``: only used on Meteo-France HPC, to run simullations on these machines, do not try to install elsewhere.
+- ``hpc``: only used on Meteo-France HPC, to run simulations on these machines, do not try to install elsewhere.

 Additional dependencies that have to be installed manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^